jawnsy/eris/Contributing.md

 Please note that **all** submitted code must include a statement agreeing to the terms of the Developer Certificate of Origin, included in this document.

+    Signed-off-by: Random J Developer <random@developer.example.org>

+using your real name (sorry, no pseudonyms or anonymous contributions.)
+Git can do this automatically using: `git commit --signoff`

 ## Developer Ceritifcate of Origin

   Developer Certificate of Origin